T3aC0d3/ProfessionalCatSummoner/README.md

-# Simon Jędryczko - Transforming Possibilities into Reality
+# Simon Jedryczko - Transforming Possibilities into Reality

 **🌐 Portfolio:** [GitHub](https://github.com/ProfessionalCatSummoner) | **🤝 LinkedIn:** [Connect with Me](https://www.linkedin.com/in/szymon-jędryczko/)

 ## 🚀 Visionary Developer with a Mission

 Greetings!
-I'm Simon Jędryczko, a forward-thinking developer with a clear mission – to leverage the immense potential of technology.
+I'm Simon Jedryczko, a forward-thinking developer with a clear mission – to leverage the immense potential of technology.
 I firmly believe that technology is the catalyst for change, capable of revolutionizing industries and reshaping the world.
 My mission is to create cutting-edge code that not only solves problems but transforms them into opportunities.
 I draw inspiration from the principle that people trust and support those who act with passion.
 I'm dedicated to embracing challenges and making a meaningful impact.

 ## 💻 Expertise & Innovation